MichaelJensen821/examples/README.md

 - Travis CI (The idea of integrating this into class is heavily influenced by Mr. Robert Foreman).
 - maybe Google Test Framework (using Docker image)

+quiz1 hands on question 2 (MJ546217)

+ - this repository will also be used to practice git pull requests

 ## Git with commit message in Commitizen convention

 Some of commit message in this repository are following the Commitizen convention